MICHIGAN STATE CHAPTER

 The Board of Directors may not authorize any Officer or other agent to enter into any contract or execute and deliver any instrument in the name of NWTF without NWTF staff review and approval.

 The fiscal year of NWTF and the State Chapter shall be September 1st through August 31st.

-Unless otherwise noted within this Constitution and Bylaws, no employee, Officer, Director, Volunteer or other agent or representative of the State Chapter or local chapter is authorized to take any action or engage in any activity on behalf of NWTF that is not permitted to be taken by an organization exempt under Section 501(c)(3) of the Internal Revenue Code and its Regulations.
+Unless otherwise noted within this Constitution and Bylaws, no Employee, Officer, Director, Volunteer or other agent or representative of the State Chapter or Local Chapter is authorized to take any action or engage in any activity on behalf of NWTF that is not permitted to be taken under Section 501(c)(3) of the Internal Revenue Code and its Regulations.